iandennismiller/blackboard-scantron-bridge/docs/Usage.md

 ### Prepare the scantron grade CSV files

-correct any errors in the exam (such as refunding points for bad questions). this must be applied on a per-version basis, because the questions will be different
+Correct any errors in the exam (such as refunding points for bad questions).
+This must be applied on a per-version basis, because the questions will be different

 ### Determine spreadsheet parameters

+Evaluate the scantron and blackboard spreadsheet files.

+    bsb-spreadsheet.sh

-evaluate the scantron input and set "column_to_replace" and "unique_colnames" below
+In the file `R/spreadsheet.R`, edit and set "column_to_replace" and "unique_colnames".

-    bsb-dimensions.sh

-which column number on blackboard needs to be replaced with scantron results? this corresponds to the newly-created column in blackboard
+Which column number on blackboard needs to be replaced with scantron results?
+This corresponds to the newly-created column in blackboard:

     column_to_replace = 12

-what are the names of the blackboard columns that need to be saved?
+What are the names of the blackboard columns that need to be saved?
+Copy the column names.

-    head blackboard/download.xls

-copy the column names

 ### Correct student ID entry errors

+One of the most common data entry problems is when students bubble in their own student IDs incorrectly.
+This step makes it easier to find which IDs have exams but aren't listed in blackboard.
+This also helps find out which students did not take the exam.

     bsb-students.sh

 ### Manually add any students who completed makeup exams or whatever

-Edit the file R/students.R
+Edit the file `R/students.R` and figure out which student IDs must be fixed.
+Also, if there are student scores to manually add, this is a good time to do it.

 ### Finalize

-- Merge the scantron results
-- replace the proper column
-- export to a new spreadsheet
+Create the file `data/blackboard/upload.csv` that can be sent directly to Blackboard.

     bsb-finalize.sh

 ### Upload new spreadsheet

+Refer to the [Blackboard Guide](Blackboard.md) for a screenshot of the upload link.

+## Next Steps

+You're done!
+The grades are online and you can rest easy.